 In contrast to the Bay Area, the Central Valley is the lowest-performing region in the state.
 While the agriculture industry that dominates much of the region remains strong, severe drought, labor shortages, and political uncertainty have affected the Central Valley in recent years, and new investment dollars and industries have often been slow to come to these counties.
-All eight Central Valley counties are ranked in the 13 lowest-performing counties, with Merced ranked last in the state.
+All eight Central Valley counties are ranked in the 13 lowest-performing counties, with Merced ranked racial disparities that is to anylast in the state.